The Place Beyond the Pines: Music

 The score for The Place Beyond the Pines was composed by Mike Patton, who, according to Cianfrance, "understood the haunted qualities of the story".
 Cianfrance had been a fan of Patton's work since the early 1990s and described his work as "cinematic".
 The soundtrack album features a selection of music by various artists including Arvo Pärt, Bon Iver, Ennio Morricone, and Vladimir Ivanoff.
-The album was released by Sony's Milan Records on May 7, 2013.
+The album was released by Milan Records on March 26, 2013.

 Release

+Theatrical

 The Place Beyond the Pines premiered at the Toronto International Film Festival on September 7, 2012.
-Shortly, Focus Features announced their decision to acquire the distribution rights from Sidney Kimmel Entertainment.
+Shortly after, Focus Features announced their decision to acquire the U.S. distribution rights from Sidney Kimmel Entertainment.
 Focus CEO James Schamus and president Andrew Karpen said, "Derek Cianfrance has made a bold, epic, and emotionally generous saga, once again showing a master's hand in eliciting searingly beautiful performances from the actors with whom he collaborates."